Bayesian Matrix Decomposition and Applications: The Bayesian Approach

 Therefore, the BIC score becomes

-The BIC score has several advantages.
-Notably, BIC includes a penalty term that increases with the number of parameters ($D$) in the model, which helps to prevent overfitting by discouraging overly complex models.
-BIC is straightforward to compute and interpret.
-It does not require any additional assumptions beyond those inherent in the models being compared.
-Under certain regularity conditions, BIC is a consistent model selection criterion, meaning that as the sample size increases, it will select the true model with probability approaching one, provided the true model is included in the set of candidate models.
-Unlike full Bayesian model selection, BIC does not require specifying prior distributions for the parameters, making it more accessible to users who are not familiar with Bayesian methods.
-However, from a Bayesian perspective, the last feature might be seen as a drawback.
+The BIC has several appealing properties: \begin{itemize} \item It includes a penalty term proportional to the number of parameters $D$, which discourages overfitting by favoring simpler models. \item It is straightforward to compute and interpret, requiring only the maximized log-likelihood and the model dimension.
+It does not require any additional assumptions beyond those inherent in the models being compared. \item It does not require specifying prior distributions beyond what is needed to define the model itself, making it accessible even to practitioners unfamiliar with Bayesian methods. \item Under standard regularity conditions, BIC is a consistent model selection criterion: as $N\rightarrow \infty$, it selects the true model with probability approaching one, provided the true model is among the candidates. \end{itemize} However, from a fully Bayesian perspective, the lack of explicit prior dependence may be viewed as a limitation, as it discards potentially useful prior information.

-On the other hand, the BIC score does not take into account the local geometry of the parameter space.
-As a result, it is invariant to reparameterizations of the model.
-This invariance is desirable since the BIC's insensitivity to how the parameters are expressed ensures that the criterion yields consistent results regardless of the parameterization chosen, aligning with the expectations of a rigorous Bayesian analysis where the posterior distribution should be invariant to reparameterization \citep{hoff2009first}.
-This property enhances the reliability and interpretability of the BIC when comparing different models, as it avoids bias introduced by arbitrary choices in parameter definitions \citep{beal2003variational}.
+On the other hand, BIC is invariant to reparameterization---a desirable property.
+Because it depends only on the maximized likelihood and the parameter count (not on how parameters are expressed and the local geometry of the parameter space), BIC yields consistent results regardless of the chosen parameterization.
+This aligns with a core principle of Bayesian inference: the posterior should be invariant under smooth reparameterizations \citep{hoff2009first}.
+Such invariance enhances the reliability and fairness of model comparisons, avoiding biases introduced by arbitrary choices in model formulation \citep{beal2003variational}.